Kristina01111000/Drws_site/README.md

 on May 30th 22 people looked at the learning program, 14 looked at the homepage and 3 at the wellness check, is that the day you sent the email out? or was if from tiktok? collections in the patreon?

+check the other patreon stuff on the analytics page